slatedb/slatedb/docs/0001-manifest.md

 A client creates a snapshot by creating a new manifest with a new snapshot added to the `snapshots` field.

 A client may also update `wal_id_last_seen` in the new manifest to include the most recent SST in the WAL that the client has seen.
-This allows clients using the same manifest to see exactly the same set of SSTs in the `wal`.
+This allows clients to include the most recent SSTs from the `wal` in a new snapshot.
 See [here](https://github.com/slatedb/slatedb/pull/39/files#r1588780707) for more details.

 A manifest is considered active if either: